vyomasystems-lab/challenges-tushar-wiz/level3_design/README.md

             assert dut.o_result_out.value.binstr ==  finalValString, errorString
 ```

-> For the competition purpose a bug is inserted into the design with the file name `qmults_bugged.v`
+> For the competition purpose, a bug is inserted into the design with the file name `qmults_bugged.v`
-> The original file is saved as `qmults.v`
+> The original file with no errors is saved as `qmults.v`

 ## Test Scenario
 ```